Author Archives: Matt Volodzko

 4. Mini Excavators

 Mini excavators are a type of crawler.
 These lighter, smaller excavators minimize ground damage and enable efficient operations in narrow spaces, indoor locations and crowded areas like parking lots.
 These excavators feature one of three boom configurations — swing, articulating and fixed booms.
-A swing boom allows up and down and left or right movements, while the other two varieties offer only up and down movements.
+A swing boom allows up-and-down and left-right movements, while the other two varieties offer only up-and-down movements.

 The compact size of a mini excavator and compatibility with various attachments make this equipment suitable for: